How to Plan a Virtual Wedding

-Life as we knew it has come to a screeching halt, with the CDC and government limiting gatherings and 22 states basically on lockdown.
+Life as we knew it has come to a screeching halt, with the CDC and government limiting gatherings and many states on lockdown.
 The “new normal” still isn’t quite normal, and we have no idea how long this could last.

 For engaged couples, this has meant a total upheaval in their celebratory plans.
 But at The Budget Savvy Bride, we are used to having wrenches thrown into our plans — usually due to finances — and have become experts in finding a workaround.
 Planning a wedding amid a quarantine is no different.

 While of course, we would love for all of our nearest and dearest to be in attendance, right now that is a near-impossibility.
 But that doesn’t mean you can’t still have an incredible wedding day, complete with speeches, photos, vows, and being able to see everyone’s reactions.
 It’ll just look a little more … virtual.

 Technology is going to be your best friend during these days of social distancing, and especially when it comes to planning a virtual wedding.
 Below we’ll outline the steps you’ll need to take to plan a wedding on the internet, plus share the resources that will help you execute everything as simply as possible.
 You'll learn how to include your loved ones from near and far in your microwedding, minimony, or elopement.
 Let’s dive in!